Turkish Van

 When it comes to facial features, these cats have expressive, almond-shaped eyes that can be blue, amber, or odd-eyed (one eye blue, one amber), adding to their enchanting visage.
 Their ears are of medium size and their nose is pink, adding to their charming appearance.
 The Turkish Van’s head is a broad wedge shape, and their muzzle is neither too long nor too flat, giving them a balanced, pleasing profile.

 The coat of the Turkish Van demands little grooming due to its unique texture, which tends not to mat or tangle.
-It is a seasonal coat; they develop a thicker ruff around the neck in the winter which sheds for the summertime.
+It’s a seasonal coat; they develop a thicker ruff around the neck in the winter which sheds for the summertime.
 This practical adaptation suits their native climate and also makes for easier maintenance for the owners.

 One mustn’t overlook the fact that these cats’ strikingly attractive features are not just for show; they are also functional.
 The water-resistant coat, as mentioned earlier, facilitates swimming and allows them to dry off quickly after a dip.
 This characteristic feature, combined with their robust physique, encapsulates the balance of beauty and utility that defines the Turkish Van breed.
 Given these traits, care should be taken to provide an environment that accommodates their activity level—ample space for exercise and exploration is ideal.
 Additionally, their love for water might manifest as a fascination with faucets or water bowls, so potential owners should be ready for some wet antics.